 Students who encounter exceptional difficulties outside of their control that might prevent them submitting on time during the assessment window should submit Exceptional Circumstances within the normal deadline.
 They should contact the relevant academic department as soon as possible after submission to explain why they could not submit on time.

 Time limited assessments with a common start/finish time for all students (12 noon, GMT); or,

 Time limited assessments to be taken at any time within a 24-hour window:

-- Students that submit after the deadline will receive a zero mark
+- Students who submit more than 15 minutes late will receive a zero mark

-- These students should submit exceptional circumstances and the Exam Board will consider whether the zero mark will be discounted or, where the student has run out of attempts, a further oppotunity to attempt the assessment.
+- These students should submit exceptional circumstances and the Exam Board will consider whether the zero mark will be discounted or, where the student has run out of attempts, a further opportunity to attempt the assessment will be granted.